 Rosemary Goat Cheese:

-8 slices focaccia or other good quality white or wheat bread
+- 8 slices good quality white or wheat bread